all-ride/ride-lib-dependency/README.md

-# Pallo: Dependency Injection Library
+# Ride: Dependency Injection Library

-Dependency injection library of the PHP Pallo framework.
+Dependency injection library of the PHP Ride framework.

 This module can create objects and invoke callbacks with dynamic argument injection.